SpyChicken00/coding-challenges/README.md

-# code-wars-practice
+#Coding Challenges
-Practice solutions to code wars problems
+Practice solutions to code wars and leetcode